glklimmer/bevy_behave/README.md

 ## How conditionals/non-spawning tasks work

 I'm using observer events to implement no-entity-required tasks.
-You specify an arbitrary struct which is delivered in a generic trigger which also carries a `BehaveTriggerCtx` value.
+You specify an arbitrary struct which is delivered in a generic trigger which also carries a `BehaveCtx` value.
 The observer can then respond with success or failure.